First Presbyterian Church (Aurora, Indiana)

-The First Presbyterian Church of Aurora, Indiana is a historic Presbyterian congregation and church located at Aurora, Dearborn County, Indiana.
+The First Presbyterian Church of Aurora, Indiana is a historic Presbyterian congregation and church located at Aurora, Indiana.
 The original building completed in 1855 is still used, and is believed to have been designed by architect John R. Hamilton.
 It is a two-story, rectangular, Greek Revival style red brick building painted white.
 It measure approximately 45 feet wide by 75 feet deep and rests on a rough cut limestone foundation.
 It features a steeply tower consisting of a base, belfry, clock, and steeple.

 It was listed on the National Register of Historic Places in 1994.
 It is located in the Downtown Aurora Historic District.

 According to the church's website "a committee of the Presbytery of Madison organized the 'First Presbyterian Church of Aurora, Indiana' in 1844" with members of the Hancock, Gaff, Cannon, Kennedy, Lotham, McConnell, and Witherow families and Rev. W.A.
 Smith as the first installed pastor.